Hawthorne, California Therapists

 • PTSD and other mental disorders were reported at substantially higher rates in those who identified as victims of sexual assault, whether as children or adults.

 Furthermore, these types of negative effects are not limited to the victims of crime themselves.
-Family members, friends and neighbors are all capable of being impacted.
+Family members, friends, and neighbors are all capable of being impacted.
 Specifically, immediate relatives of murder victims were shown to develop PTSD in more than 23% of reported cases.
-Equally worrying is the potential fallout for those who simply live in proximity to these type of regular incidents.
+Equally worrying is the potential fallout for those who simply live in proximity to these types of regular incidents.

 The National Library of Medicine has published a study suggesting that the fear of crime produces a measurable impact on any population.
 A survey of 10,000 adults aged 35-55 indicated that the risk of depression was nearly double in those who reported a fearful stance toward crime.
 There was an observed correlation between greater fear and reduced likelihood of engaging in beneficial social or physical activities, both said to be common influencers of depression.